espeak-ng/espeak-ng/README.md

 ## eSpeak Compatibility

-The *espeak-ng* binaries expose the same command-line options as *espeak*, with several additions to expose new functionality from *espeak-ng* such as specifying the output audio device name to use.
+The *espeak-ng* binaries use the same command-line options as *espeak*, with several additions to provide new functionality from *espeak-ng* such as specifying the output audio device name to use.
 The build creates symlinks of `espeak` to `espeak-ng`, and `speak` to `speak-ng`.

-The espeak `speak_lib.h` include file is provided in `espeak-ng/speak_lib.h` with an optional symlink in `espeak/speak_lib.h`.
-This file contains the espeak API as of 1.48.15, with a change to the `ESPEAK_API` macro to fix building on Windows, and some minor changes to the documentation comments.
-Thus, the C API is API and ABI compatible with espeak.
+The espeak `speak_lib.h` include file is located in `espeak-ng/speak_lib.h` with an optional symlink in `espeak/speak_lib.h`.
+This file contains the espeak 1.48.15 API, with a change to the `ESPEAK_API` macro to fix building on Windows and some minor changes to the documentation comments.
+This C API is API and ABI compatible with espeak.

 The `espeak-data` data has been moved to `espeak-ng-data` to avoid conflicts with espeak.
 There have been various changes to the voice, dictionary and phoneme files